-After graduating from Bayes Business School (formerly Cass) with an MSc in Mathematical Trading and Finance in 2010, Aloysius Yongbi Fontama has set up his own investment management company A&F Capital Advisors which has recently joined the UK Government Kickstarter scheme and will be working with 8 young people to help them acquire employability skills on a 6–month paid contract.
+After studying at Bayes Business School (formerly Cass), Aloysius Yongbi Fontama has set up his own investment management company A&F Capital Advisors which has recently joined the UK Government Kickstarter scheme and will be working with eight young people to help them acquire employability skills on a 6–month paid contract.
 He is an Equity Portfolio & Fund Manager at A & F Capital, managing investment portfolio for high net worth clients and runs A & F Investment Club for DIY with over 100 members.
 Aloysius also won an award in 2020 as “Inspirational Person of the Year” from Career Nuggets and recently published a book aiming to educate the average person about the stock market.
 We spoke with Aloysius about his time at Bayes and how this has impacted the rest of his career.

 Could you tell me a bit about your time at Bayes Business School?